AzureCosmosDB/labs/java/labs/08-change_feed_with_azure_functions.md

 1. Right-click and run the project as you did previously.

-1. Once the function starts running you'll see the following messages in your console:
+1. Once the application starts running you'll see the following messages in your console:

    ```sh
    Started Change Feed Processor